 This is by far the best extra on the disc as it contains brief interviews with Roger Corman and effects artists Chris Walas and Robert Short.
 Corman discusses how he wanted to capitalize on the success of PIRANHA with another aquatic horror tale, while both Chris and Robert discuss the shortcomings of the production.
 Walas shares how he conquered his fear of the water during production on the film, while Short laments his design for the film’s creature.
 Both seem to be proud, and eternally grateful to have worked under Corman!

-Final Verdict: Unless I decide to purchase the limited edition Blu-ray of UP FROM THE DEPTHS (only 1,000 available!), this is the only copy of the film I will ever need.
+Final Verdict: Unless I decide to track down a copy of the limited edition Blu-ray of UP FROM THE DEPTHS (only 1,000 exist!), this is the only copy of the film I will ever need.
 The presentation is above par, and the inclusion of a second feature, plus the wealth of trailers, and making-of featurette, make this a double feature worth buying.
 My only complaint is that each film should have had its own disc, then perhaps we could have gotten a more in depth behind-the-scenes look at UP FROM THE DEPTHS.
 That minor complaint aside, I am quite happy with this DVD release, and shall award it with: